Frequently Asked Questions

 What types of problems do you treat?

-I work with clients suffering from an array of symptoms to include anxiety, depression, panic disorder, relationship difficulties, sleep disorders, parenting difficulties, disordered eating, body image distortions, low self esteem and work related stress.
+I work with clients suffering from an array of symptoms to include anxiety, depression, post-traumatic stress disorder, panic disorder, relationship difficulties, sleep disorders, trauma, parenting difficulties, disordered eating, body image distortions, low self esteem and work related stress.
 I do not treat active eating disorders or more severe cases of substance dependence that require a higher level of care.
 I do offer therapy for clients stepping down from inpatient or partial hospitalization programs.

 What type of therapy techniques do you use?

 A variety of treatment approaches may be employed depending upon your diagnosis and your needs.
 Most commonly used are Cognitive Behavioral Therapy, Family Systems Therapy, Solution Focused Therapy, Humanistic Therapy and Person Centered Therapy.
 My approach is complimented by the use of Accelerated Resolution Therapy (ART).
 All of the approaches I use have been researched and are supported by the American Psychological Association.

 How long will it take me to get feeling better?